Andrew199617/js-syntax-extension/README.md

 # Features

 ## Compile .js file into .ts file automagically.
+Read below to use!

 The .ts file will be placed into the typings folder in your root directory.
 This is here vscode looks for typings.
-- Add compilerOptions.checkJs = true to your jsconfig.json or allowJs in tsconfig.json
+- You need to have a jsconfig or tsconfig for vscode to pick up your typings automatically.
 - The autocompile is sensitive to tab size.
 It picks up your tab size from editor.tabSize.
 - You have to use Stroustrup or Allman style brackets.
+### Make sure you set your @type tag corrrectly.
+- We will generate a interface like {classname}Type.
+Add @type {{classname}Type} to the object literal.
+- This is how it will work for now V3 will add these types to your file automagically.

 ![Auto compile JS](./images/autocompile.gif)